PalisadoesFoundation/talawa-docs/docs/developers/talawa-admin/plugins/implementing-plugins.md

 - For the features in the navbar we have maintained a list of them in [main_scree.dart](https://github.com/PalisadoesFoundation/talawa/blob/develop/lib/views/main_screen.dart) file.It has detailed comments to help you understand the operations.

-- `renderBottomNavBarPlugins` method combines current features and plugins in navbar and genrates an array containing `navBarItems` and `navbarClasses` and then it is returned to `children` property of the navbar UI code.
+- `renderBottomNavBarPlugins` method combines current features and plugins in navbar and generates an array containing `navBarItems` and `navbarClasses` and then it is returned to `children` property of the navbar UI code.
 - Let's understand some important variables before understanding the process of conversion.

 :::caution

-The `Name` of property provided to any of the below varaibles should the exactly same for that feature only without any trailing spaces.
-Duplicate or Exisiting plugin names shouldn't be used keep the application consistent and predictable.
+The `Name` of property provided to any of the below variables should the exactly same for that feature only without any trailing spaces.
+Duplicate or Existing plugin names shouldn't be used keep the application consistent and predictable.

 :::

 1. `navBarItems`
    - Type `[ BottomNavigationBarItem() ]`
    - contains list of `BottomNavigationBarItem` widget to show `icon` and `text` to the navbar options.
-   - if you're feature is not a plugin it should be added to this array.
+   - if your feature is not a plugin it should be added to this array.
 2. `navBarClasses`
    - Type `[Widgets]`
    - Array that contains the Widgets to be rendered on the navbar
 3. `navNameClasses`
    - Type ` Map<dynamic, dynamic>`
-   - Maps the feature names with thier proper Icons and Widgets (named as `class`) used in navbar.
+   - Maps the feature names with their proper Icons and Widgets (named as `class`) used in navbar.
 4. `navNameIcon`
    - Type `Map<String, Widgets>`
    - Contains a key value pair of the feature name in the navbar and it's corresponding plugin.